OPALS IN ESTATE JEWELRY AND VINTAGE JEWELRY

 ESTATE OPAL JEWELRY CARE INSTRUCTIONS

-Opals should not be cleaned in ultrasonic cleaners, steamers, heat, jewelry cleaning solution or other chemicals.
+Opals should not be cleaned in ultrasonic cleaners, steamers, heat, and jewelry cleaning solution or other chemicals.
 Opals jewelry should be removed before doing dishes, bathing or swimming.
 Immersion into water may cause stone discoloration or possible cracking.

 LEGENDS

 Opals have always evoked many feelings and superstitions.
 Romans considered opals a stone of love and hope.
 The opal talisman from the House of Normandy was considered to make the wearer invisible, thereby becoming known as the talisman for thieves and spies.
 Australian aborigines considered opal to be a devil item, being half-serpent and half-human.
 During the 19th century, the belief that opals are bad luck was born from Sir Walter Scotts novel, Anne of Geierstein.
-In this book, the opal would change colors depending on the wearers mood, but, when holy water was sprinkled on the opal the the heroine's demonic grandmother fainted and died.
+In this book, the opal would change colors depending on the wearers mood, but, when holy water was sprinkled on the opal the heroine's demonic grandmother fainted and died.
 The results of this book caused opal prices to drop 50% and began the legend of opals being an unlucky stone.

 ESTATE JEWELRY HISTORY